dcomp-leris/CGSynthQoE/README.md

 - Some tools (like LPIPS) require CUDA-capable GPU for optimal performance
 - Make sure your input videos/frames have matching dimensions when comparing them
 - The tools are designed to work with common video formats (MP4) and image formats (PNG)
+- For Mininet-based client/server experiments (e.g., `tools/topology_experiment.py`), ensure `xterm` is installed so the server and player terminals can open correctly

 ## Troubleshooting